myTerminal/ursa/README.md

 ## Setup

-To prepare the environment with external dependencies, run:
+In order to set up *ursa* on an external storage drive, clone it to a local directory, and run the following command:

     make setup

-In order to set *ursa* on an external storage drive, clone it to a local directory, and run the following command:

-    ./ursa-deploy

-You will be prompted to enter a location to the fourth live volume on the target drive.
+This will prepare the environment with external dependencies, and internally run `./ursa-deploy`, which will prompt for a location to the fourth live volume on the target drive.
 Once a location is provided, and if everything goes as expected, you should be able to see the commands deployed to the specified device.

 ## Usage

+*ursa* has been designed to maintain user data in a set of three identical data volumes.
+You may maintain your data backup in only one of the three, though keeping all three of them in sync is recommended.

 ### Retrieving Data